Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Full theme (except tooltips)/README.md

 <img src="https://i.imgur.com/a41WkP8.png" title="Dark preferences page" />
 <img src="https://i.imgur.com/WbhhkKa.png" title="Dark addons page" />

-<p>It will also turn dark the <a href="https://addons.mozilla.org">Mozilla addons page</a>, both the old and the new, the file explorer inside firefox, and the "view source of page" page.</p>
+<p>It will also turn dark the <a href="https://addons.mozilla.org">Mozilla addons page</a>, both the old and the new, the file explorer inside firefox, and the "view source of page" page, as well as the default firefox scrollbars.</p>

 <h2>The chrome folder</h2>